 Chest pain can be harmless, or it can be a sign of a more serious condition, such as heart disease.
 That’s why it’s important to see an experienced physician at the first sign of heart trouble.
-At Peachstate Advanced Cardiac and Endovascular (PACE) in Newnan, Georgia, board-certified interventional and endovascular cardiologist Oghenerukevwe Odiete, MD, FACC, can diagnose and treat the underlying causes of chest pain before it begins affecting your life.
+At Peachstate Advanced Cardiac and Endovascular (PACE) located throughout Georgia, board-certified interventional and vascular cardiologist Oghenerukevwe Odiete, MD, FACC, can diagnose and treat the underlying causes of chest pain before it begins affecting your life.
 For more information, contact Peachstate Advanced Cardiac and Endovascular (PACE).

 Chest pain, or angina, is a discomfort you can experience when your heart doesn’t receive enough oxygen-rich blood.
 While most people feel angina as a tightness or pain in their chest, you can also experience pain in your jaw, arms, neck, or back.

 There are countless reasons you may be experiencing chest pain, ranging from harmless to severe.
 Some of the most common causes of chest pain in adults include:

 Determining the cause of your chest pain is the first step in determining the right treatment for you.